openqasm/qe-qasm/README.md

 and an example program named QasmParser.

 These libraries can be used to work on further development of a fully functional OpenQASM 3.0 Compiler.
+In particular, it is used by the qe-compiler to parse OpenQASM 3 source files.

 How to build and test:
 ======================